German Economy To Shrink Again In 2024: Think Tanks - UrduPoint

 The institutes forecast growth to reach 0.8 percent in 2025, a downward revision on their previous estimate of 1.4 percent.

-For 2026, they predicted the German economy to grow by 1.3 percent.
+For 2026, they predicted the German economy to expand by 1.3 percent.

+Germany, traditionally a driver of European growth, was the only major advanced economy to shrink in 2023 as it battled high inflation, an industrial slowdown and cooling export demand.

+While inflation has slowly come down in 2024, a hoped-for recovery has failed to materialise between a continued industrial slowdown and weak demand in key market China.

+Most recently, the economy underperformed analyst expectations in the second quarter, shrinking by 0.1 percent.

-The general downturn was driven by "structural change" weighing on the economy, DIW's head of forecasting Geraldine Dany-Knedlik said in the statement.
+The factors weighing on the economy "will only gradually disappear", DIW's head of forecasting Geraldine Dany-Knedlik said at a press conference.

+"The early indicators for the third quarter suggest that economic output will once again fall slightly," Dany-Knedlik said.

+Besides the weak period for the global economy, Germany's problems were being impacted by "structural change", she said.

 Recent Stories